holographxyz/holograph-protocol/README.md

 ### Bonding tokens

 There is a testnet faucet available for getting testnet tokens.
 These are the tokens you need to be able to bond to a pod and operate.
-Currently deployed Fauce address can be found in the `deployments` dir.
+Currently deployed Faucet address can be found in the `deployments` dir.
 Choose the environment/branch, network, and the file will be `Faucet.json`.

 ### Joining Pods